 top of page

-Help for School -Aged Children and Young People who Stammer
+Help for School -Aged Children and Teens who Stammer

 If you are the parent of school-aged child or teenager who stammers, you may be looking for speech and language therapy at this time as your child’s stammering has now continued for a number of years and it is having an impact on their day to day life.